Mart Ristl

-Mart Ristl (born 7 July 1996) is a German footballer who plays as a midfielder for FC 08 Homburg.
+Mart Ristl (born 7 July 1996) is a German footballer who plays as a midfielder for FC Homburg.

 Club career

 Ristl was promoted to the first team of VfB Stuttgart for the 2015–16 season.
-On 31 July 2015 he made his professional debut for VfB Stuttgart II in the 3.
-Liga against SC Preußen Münster.
-Ristl made his first Bundesliga appearance on 24 October 2015 against Bayer 04 Leverkusen.
+On 31 July 2015, he made his professional debut for VfB Stuttgart II in the 3.
+Liga against Preußen Münster.
+Ristl made his first Bundesliga appearance on 24 October 2015 against Bayer Leverkusen.

-On 30 August 2017, Ristl moved to Ligue 2 side FC Sochaux-Montbéliard.
+On 30 August 2017, Ristl moved to Ligue 2 side Sochaux.

 International career

 He was the team captain of Germany during the 2015 UEFA European Under-19 Championship qualification.